toluLikesToCode/element-crafter/README.md

 ### Factory Functions

+For convenience, you can use these factory functions to create a builder instance with a predefined configuration.

 #### `createSSRBuilder(options?)`

-Creates a builder configured for server-side rendering.
+Creates a builder instance that is pre-configured for server-side rendering.

 ```typescript
 const ssrBuilder = createSSRBuilder({